Qoddi automatically builds your Java app from your code.

 Qoddi lets you externalize the configuration of your app: the Qoddi cluster will automatically inject the data when the app starts or restart.

-Environment variables can include any external data your app needs to run like external resources, databases addresses, encryption keys, etc…
+Environment variables can include any external data your app needs to run like external resources, database addresses, encryption keys, etc…

 To add an environment variable, access your app settings and click “Add ENV Variable” :